ap--/pypi-package-cython-example/README.md

 # pypi-package-cython-example

-**THIS IS WIP**

-This is an example project for how to use travis to build wheels for Linux, OSX and Windows, for python 2.7 and 3.x and publish them to pypi.
+This is an work-in-progress example project for how to use travis to build wheels for Linux, OSX and Windows, for python 2.7 and 3.x and publish them to pypi.

+## TODO

+- [x] build wheels on Linux, OSX and Windows for 2.7 and 3.7
+- [ ] build manylinux wheels for Linux cp27m cp27mu
+- [ ] build 32bit wheels for Windows
+- [ ] deploy wheels to pypi
+- [ ] do the same example for azure

 ## Notes